-The International Sustainable Development Research Society (ISDRS) is pleased to announce its 27th annual conference to be held on the
+The International Sustainable Development Research Society (ISDRS) 27th annual

 Conference special topic: